 Term life Insurance provides life insurance coverage for a specific period of time — or “term” — that can span anywhere from 1 year to 30 years or more.
 The policy pays a death benefit only if you die during that term.

-After the term ends, your coverage will end or in other cases the premiums will go up substantially every year.
+After the term ends, your coverage will end or you can choose to renew the policy for another term.

-Term life insurance is typically less expensive than cash value — or “permanent” — life insurance options if you do not need life insurance for your entire life.
+Term life insurance is typically less expensive than permanent life insurance options if you do not need life insurance for your entire life.

 Return of premium term life insurance provides coverage for a specific period of time — or “term” — and pays a death benefit only if you die during that term.
 If you live beyond a specific number of years and cancel your policy, or reach the duration of the term, the insurance company will return all or some of the policy premiums that you have paid.

 Life insurance policies that include return of premium tend to have higher premiums than policies without return of premium.